osisoft/OCS-Docs/Documentation/SequentialDataStore/Units_of_Measure.md

 ## `Update Uom Owner`

 Update the owner of the specified unit of measure.
+For more information on owners, see [Access Control](xref:accesscontrol).

 **Request**